ginsengtime/quartz/content/Updates.md

 ---
 **2022.05.26**

-Added [[ISLAM101x L2: The Rashidun & Umayyad]], [[Rashidun]], and [[Umayyad caliphate]] pages.
+Added [[ISLAM101x L2: The Rashidun & Umayyad]], [[Arab-Islamic History/Rashidun]], and [[Arab-Islamic History/Umayyad caliphate]] pages.
 Also I started ANOTHER class, this one on architecture, so I guess I'll have even MORE notes to type up every day hooraaaaay

 **2022.05.23**